 - you would reasonably expect us to use or disclose it in such a way; or

-- we are required by law or are otherwise compelled to disclose such information as permitted in the Australian Privacy Principles.
+- we are required by law or are otherwise compelled to disclose such information in accordance with the Privacy Acts.

 - organisations with whom we have arrangements for the purpose of promoting our products or services;